-Bri-Chem has borrowed a significant amount of cash under its ABL Facility.
-Bri-Chem is required to satisfy certain financial covenants in order to maintain its good standing under the ABL Facility.
+Bri-Chem has borrowed a significant amount of cash under its ABL and subordinate debt facility.
+Bri-Chem is required to satisfy certain financial covenants in order to maintain its good standing under the ABL and subordinate debt facility.
 Bri-Chem may from time to time enter into other arrangements to borrow money in order to fund its operations and expansion plans, and such arrangements may include covenants that have similar obligations or that restrict its business in some way.
-Events may occur in the future, including events out of Bri-Chem's control that would cause Bri-Chem to fail to satisfy its obligations under the Credit Facility or other debt instruments.
+Events may occur in the future, including events out of Bri-Chem's control that would cause Bri-Chem to fail to satisfy its obligations under the credit facilities or other debt instruments.
 In such circumstances, the amounts drawn under Bri-Chem's debt agreements may become due and payable before the agreed maturity date and Bri-Chem may not have the financial resources to repay such amounts when due.
-The Credit Facility is secured by all of Bri-Chem's property.
-If Bri-Chem were to default on its obligations under the Credit Facility or other secured debt instruments in the future, the lender(s) under such debt instruments could enforce their security and seize all or significant portions of Bri-Chem's assets.
+The credit facilities is secured by all of Bri-Chem's property.
+If Bri-Chem were to default on its obligations under the credit facility or other secured debt instruments in the future, the lender(s) under such debt instruments could enforce their security and seize all or significant portions of Bri-Chem's assets.